Chart Color Schemes

 Ashburton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Ashburton's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 53.6% hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Ashburton's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 53.6% have university qualifications, surpassing Australia's 30.4% and Victoria's 33.4%.
 Bachelor degrees are the most common at 33.4%, followed by postgraduate qualifications (14.2%) and graduate diplomas (6.0%).
 Vocational pathways account for 18.1% of qualifications, with advanced diplomas at 9.5% and certificates at 8.6%.

 Frequently Asked Questions - Education